Solomon1533/1dgk.github.io/misc.md

 - Fancy Bear Goes Phishing by Scott J. Shapiro
 - The Cuckoo's Egg by Clifford Stoll
 - La defaite de l'Occident by Emmanuel Todd
+- How Computers Work (10th edition) by Ron White
+- A Confession by Leo Tolstoy

 **To-read** (max 10):
 - The History of the Third Reich series by Richard J. Evans